 Allow administration by Specifies the administrators included the local admin group (GID: 80) on the computer.
 The setting can specify Active Directory users or groups.
 Local entries are overwritten unless you also set the parameter to merge administrators who are defined locally.
 Force home directory on startup disk Sets a computer to use a local home directory path.
 When a user with a home folder connection defined in Active Directory logs on, the connection is created in the dock under /Network/Servers/homeFolderName.
 Merge Administrators Preserves members of the admin group who are defined locally but are not specified in the allow administration by policy.
 Set the UNC Protocol for the Home Location Sets the protocol for the home location.
 Use UNC path from Active Directory to create home Sets the computer to connect to the network share defined in the Active Directory user account.
-The UNC path is converted to SMB when the target share is running Windows or AFP when the target is running Mac OS X. location If the setting for forcing the home directory on the startup disk is enabled, the UNC path is used to create a folder in the user's dock and the home directory is set to the user's local home directory path.
-To set the path for the home directory, go to the Profile tab of the user's properties in ADUC and under Home folder select Connect , choose a drive letter (which is ignored by a Mac OS X computer), and then in the To box type the UNC path that you want.
-To set the path for the home directory, go to the Profile tab of the user's properties in ADUC and under Home folder select Connect , choose a drive letter (which is ignored by a Mac OS X computer), and then in the To box type the UNC path that you want.
-Here is the form the path takes: \\server\share\folder
+The UNC path is converted to SMB when the target share is running Windows or AFP when the target is running Mac OS X. from Active Directory to in the Active Directory user account.
+The UNC path is converted to SMB when the target share is running from Active Directory to create home in the Active Directory user account.
+The UNC path is converted to SMB when the target share is running Windows or AFP when the target is running Mac OS X. If the setting for forcing the home directory on the startup disk is enabled, the UNC path is used to create a folder in the user's dock and the home directory is set to the user's from Active Directory to create home in the Active Directory user account.
+The UNC path is converted to SMB when the target share is running Windows or AFP when the target is running Mac OS X. If the setting for forcing the home directory on the startup disk is enabled, the UNC path is used to create a folder in the user's dock and the home directory is set to the user's local home directory path.
+To set the path for the home directory, go to the Profile tab of the user's properties in ADUC and under Home folder select Connect, choose a drive letter (which is ignored by a Mac OS X computer), and then in the To box